mynksnh/ArchKatas2022/Readme.md

 ## Containers
 ### Modular Monolith
 The event storming process described in the previous section allowed us to identify the bounded contexts of our system and the aggregates (components) within them.
 We now map each bounded context to be a module of our overall system.
-The resulting modular monolith is depicted in the following diagram.
+The resulting modular monolith is depicted in the following diagram.s
 ![Modular Monolith](/Diagrams/modMono.png)
 *Figure 6 Modular Monolith*

 ### Service Containers
 The previous section described a single container, comprising of multiple modules.
 It did not give us any information about how the modules are coupled.
 The next step therefore is to segregate the container along the boundaries of our bounded contexts.
 The following diagram illustrates the the interactions between the various microservices and the external actors.

+**Note**
+Synchronous communication coupling between the services is omitted from this diagram for clarity, but it is shown in figure 9 and discussed in the related section

 ![Service Containers](/Diagrams/containers.png)
 *Figure 7 Service Containers*